Yeo One: 2016–present: Debut with Pentagon and solo activities

 He took part on Mnet's reality survival program, Pentagon Maker, which aired online through Mnet's digital content brand M2.
 On October 10, 2016, he made his debut as a member of Pentagon on Mnet's M Countdown with the track "Gorilla" from their debut extended play, Pentagon.
 The song is described as a hip-hop song with magnificent, strong beats and masculine brass sound.
 During the show's filming, he made his acting debut with a lead role in web drama Spark as the leader of an idol group, Dexter.
 The series was a commercial success and attracted global fans.

 In 2017, Yeo One was selected as the main character of KBS1 musical drama Joseon Beauty Pageant that set during the Joseon Dynasty's first beauty contest held.
 The drama also incorporates with traditional music with modern sensation and colorful images.

 In 2019, Yeo One participated in reading the novel Youth, Beautiful Youth by Hermann Hesse through Naver Audio Clip Audiobook.
 He was confirmed to be the lead role in web drama, Welcome to the Witch Shop.
 The drama deals with fantasy elements that is based on the theme of witch shops that can only be visible to people with eager wishes.

 In 2020, Yeo One returned to the small screen as a fictionalized version of himself on the TV Chosun entertainment drama Somehow Family.
 The show aired in March 2020, but was suspended after only two episodes due to the non-payment of staff.
 The show resumed filming in June but, due to scheduling conflicts, Yeo One was replaced by Shin Won-ho of Cross Gene.
 In August, Yeo One was cast as Nigel Bottom in the Korean adaptation of the comedy musical Something Rotten!.
 The play ran from August 7 to October 18.
 Later that year, he was the cover model for the September 2020 issue of Men's Health Korea.

 In February 2021, Yeo One starred in the web drama Nickname Pine Leaf for the SBS YouTube channel yogurD, where he plays two different versions of himself: PD Yeo Chang-gu and Pentagon's Yeo One.

 In August 2022, he appeared in the KBS2 drama If You Wish Upon Me.
+Later that year, he starred in the King Sejong Institute Foundation web series There is an Idol in my Living Room as a fictionalized version of himself.

+On October 9, 2023, it was announced that Yeo One had left Cube Entertainment alongside fellow Pentagon members Yan An, Yuto, Kino, and Wooseok.
+Later that month, he announced his first solo fan concert, to be held on November 25, which sold out within one minute.

+In January 2024, Yeo One joined the reality music competition show Build Up: Vocal Boy Group Survival.